wp-plugins/wp-cleanfix/readme.txt

 Could be.
 Be sure to backup all data from Wordpress database before execute any functions.

-= Can I translate Plgin interface? =
+= Can I translate Plugin interface? =

 Yes, just edit .POT file in `localizzation` folder